Mixed Hodge Structures on Alexander Modules: Denotations and Assumptions

 In this section, we fix the notations for the rest of the paper.
 Let $k$ denote a field of characteristic zero.
 Unless otherwise stated, $\otimes$ denotes $\otimes_k$.
 If $V$ is a graded vector space, we denote by $V^i$ its $i$-th graded component.

 Let $R$ denote the ring $k[t^{\pm 1}]$ of Laurent polynomials in the variable $t$ over the field $k$.
 Let $R_\infty$ denote the ring $k[[s]]$ of formal power series in the variable $s$ over the field $k$.
 We identify $R$ with a distinguished subring of $R_\infty$ by setting $t = 1+s$.
 For $m \geq 1$ let $R_m$ denote the quotient ring $R/((t-1)^m) = R_\infty/(s^m)$.
-Throughout, $M^\vee$ will denote the (sometimes derived) dual of $M$ as an $R$-module, and we will use $M^{\vee_k}$ for the dual as a $k$-vector space.
+Throughout, $M^\vee$ {${\cdot}^\vee$} will denote the (sometimes derived) dual of $M$ as an $R$-module, and we will use $M^{\vee_k}$ {${\cdot}^{\vee_k}$} for the dual as a $k$-vector space.

 If $U$ is a smooth manifold, let $\calE^\bullet_U$ denote the real de Rham complex of sheaves on $U$.
 If $U$ is moreover a complex manifold, let $\Omega^\bullet_U$ denote the holomorphic de Rham complex of sheaves on $U$.
-If $X$ is a complex manifold, and $D \subset X$ is a simple normal crossing divisor, let $\logdr{X}{D}$ denote the log de Rham complex of sheaves on $X$.
+If $X$ is a complex manifold, and $D \subset X$ is a simple normal crossing divisor, let $\logdr{X}{D}$ {OmegaXlogD@$\logdr{X}{D}$} denote the log de Rham complex of sheaves on $X$.

 When working with sheaves, we follow the notations of \cite{dimca2004sheaves}.
-In particular, the pullback is denoted $f^{-1}$.
-For a module $M$ (over $R$ or $k$) and a space $X$, we will use $\ul M_X$ to denote the constant sheaf on $X$ with stalk $M$.
+In particular, the pullback is denoted $f^{-1}$ {f-1@$f^{-1}$}.
+For a module $M$ (over $R$ or $k$) and a space $X$, we will use $\ul M_X$ to denote the constant sheaf on $X$ with stalk $M$. $\Hom$ will denote the vector space or module of global sheaf morphisms, and $\Homm$ will be used to denote the sheaf of locally defined morphisms .

 If the differential of a cochain complex is not specified, it is assumed to be denoted by $d$.
-Given any double complex $\calA^{\bullet,\bullet}$, we denote the total complex by $\Tot \calA^{\bullet, \bullet}$.
+Given any double complex $\calA^{\bullet,\bullet}$, we denote the total complex by $\Tot \calA^{\bullet, \bullet}$ .
 We use the sign conventions that agree with \cite[III \S 3.2]{gelfandmanin}.
-Most importantly, given a map of complexes $f\colon A^\bullet\to B^\bullet$, its cone is $\Cone(f)^i = B^i\oplus A^{i+1}$, with differential $ $.
+Most importantly, given a map of complexes $f\colon A^\bullet\to B^\bullet$, its cone is $\Cone(f)^i = B^i\oplus A^{i+1}$ , with differential $ $.
 The maps $B^\bullet\to \Cone(f)\to A^\bullet[1]$ are induced by $\Id_B$ and $\Id_A$.

-\subsection{Alexander Modules}
+\section{Alexander Modules}